amirmakramkolta/techstore_ITI/README.md

 This a e-shop with products we get from an API.
 This project contains:

-- Home page with show our products (done)
+- Home page with show our products.
-- Product page to show you our products details. (done)
+- Product page to show you our products details.
-- About us page. (done)
+- About us page.
-- Contact us page. (done)
+- Contact us page.
-- Cart page. (in progress)
+- Cart page.

 ## what I use